oauthstuff/app2app-evolution/README.md

    is that the intent specification is in the fragment part of the URL.
-Since OAuth 2.0 just uses the redirect_uri and appends the parameters it is not directly possible to use this type of URL.
+Since OAuth 2.0 just uses the redirect_uri and appends the parameters, it is not directly possible to use this type of URL.
+In fact, it is explicitly forbidden by RFC6749.
 But if we redirect the browser to a backend endpoint that redirects the browser to a URL with the intent scheme it is possible to use an existing AS